-To assemble the macarons: Pair same sized shells together and set side by side on a work surface.
+To assemble the macarons: Pair same-sized shells together and set them side by side on a work surface.
 Using a small offset spatula, spread some milk chocolate and passion fruit ganache over half of the shells.
 (If you refrigerated the ganache, let it warm back up to room temperature for at least 30 minutes, or until spreadable.)
-Close the macarons, gently pressing the second shells over the filling.
+Close the macarons, gently pressing the second shell over the filling.

 Did you make this?

 Tell me how you liked it!
 Leave a comment or take a picture and tag it with @foodnouveau on Instagram.

 Disclosure Notice: This site is a participant in the Amazon Associates Program, an affiliate advertising program designed to provide a means for the site to earn fees by linking to Amazon and affiliated sites.